clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 of aliases (one per line) to load at boot.

-You can find more info on module loading in the modprobe.d manual page:
+You can find more info on module loading in the modules-load.d manual page:

     .. code-block:: bash